jags14385/ts-spike/README.md

       for coding and then, ensure the structure is maintained in runtime
         - because then the code structure can be maintained independently of the runtime requirements.
 More flexibilty
         - Is there a way I can use  "cucumberOpts" for it.
+    - Async support

 One way to use the cli afer transpiling

     -- ./node_modules/.bin/cucumber-js tmp/ --format-options '{"colorsEnabled": true}'

 Can I use a file to specify the options ??